 Description

-A former Free Church designed for the Free St Matthew's Congregation in 1896-99 by Charles Rennie Mackintosh (while an assistant with John Honeyman and Keppie).
-The building is constructed of red sandstone ashlar with a tapering 'medieval' tower, gothic gables and bespoke Art Nouveau details that pre-figure Mackintosh's later decorative work.
+St Cuthbert's Church, located at 870 Garscube Road in Glasgow, is a former Free Church designed for the Free St Matthew's Congregation between 1896 and 1899 by Charles Rennie Mackintosh, while he was an assistant with John Honeyman and Keppie.
+The church is built from red sandstone ashlar and features a tapering 'medieval' tower, gothic gables, and unique Art Nouveau details that anticipate Mackintosh's later decorative style.

-The building has a rectangular plan, with transepts and porch.
-At the southwest angle is a tapering tower with stair turret, perpendicular window and louvred window in the upper stage, derived from the medieval tower of Merriott Church, Somerset.
-The prominent south elevation has two full-height gabled bays with large perpendicular gallery windows, adjoining tower, two low aisle bays spanned by a bold flying buttress.
-At the east a two-storey porch with highly distinctive Art Nouveau details.
-The west gable has a large perpendicular window.
+The church has a rectangular layout with transepts and a porch.
+At the southwest corner, there is a tapering tower that includes a stair turret, a perpendicular window, and a louvred window in the upper section, inspired by the medieval tower of Merriott Church in Somerset.
+The prominent south elevation showcases two full-height gabled bays with large perpendicular gallery windows, an adjoining tower, and two low aisle bays supported by a bold flying buttress.
+The east side features a two-storey porch with distinctive Art Nouveau details, while the west gable has a large perpendicular window.

-Some of the furnishings to the interior were designed by Mackintosh.
-In 1944 the rear five rows of pews were removed and the timber used to construct a decorative screen under the east gallery, designed by Thomas Howarth.
-The west window has three coloured lights designed by Gordon Webster in 1960.
-The beam spanning the chancel arch, which is not strictly speaking a rood beam as it does not support a cross) is a reconstruction installed in 1990, based on photographs of the original which was removed in the 1950s.
+Some interior furnishings were designed by Mackintosh.
+In 1944, the rear five rows of pews were removed, and the timber was repurposed to create a decorative screen under the east gallery, designed by Thomas Howarth.
+The west window features three coloured lights designed by Gordon Webster in 1960.
+The beam spanning the chancel arch, which is not technically a rood beam as it does not support a cross, was reconstructed in 1990 based on photographs of the original that was removed in the 1950s.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.